coderars/webpack-eleventy-img-loader/README.md

 ## Usage

-A typical use case would look like this using Webpack 5 [Asset Modules](https://webpack.js.org/guides/asset-modules):
+A typical use case to extract images from CSS using Webpack 5 [Asset Modules](https://webpack.js.org/guides/asset-modules):

 **webpack.config.js:**